CongducPham/LowCostLoRaGw/README.md

 Option (i)
 ----------

-**It is the recommended option** but the Raspberry must have Internet connection.
+**It is the recommended option but the Raspberry must have Internet connection**.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/gw-web-admin-update.png)